keenethics/keenethics/posts/1486461600000-product-management-through-the-eyes-of-a-small-ukrainian-company.md

 Author: Alexey Hermann
 Title: Product Management through the eyes of a small Ukrainian company
-Subtitle: Product Management through the eyes of a small Ukrainian company
+Subtitle: Product Management through the eyes of a small Ukrainian company Meta title: Product Management in small Ukrainian company - Keenethics Blog Meta description: This article is to show some of the harsh realities we have to face, as opposed to the way it’s done in bigger companies

 # Product Management through the eyes of a small Ukrainian company.